Harshita1375/AngleCalculator/README.md

 - Python
 - OpenCV library (`pip install opencv-python`)

-### Example Output
+### Expected Output
-The angle between the selected points will be displayed on the image in degrees.
+The angle between the selected points will be displayed on the image in degrees (Refer 'output.mp4' to verify the outpu).